jansdhillon/landscape-demo/README.md

 > of the workspace and the LXD VM name
 > using the following format: `{workspace_name}-{lxd_vm_name}-0`

+## Repository mirroring

+As mentioned above, this demo automatically sets up [repository mirroring](https://documentation.ubuntu.com/landscape/explanation/repository-mirroring/repository-mirroring/) in Landscape to sync the packages of registered Landscape Client instances with specific pockets of a given Ubuntu series.
+To accomplish this, a repository profile is created to "apply" the mirror to the LXD VM(s).

+Using the **new web portal** (`/new_dashboard`), you can see the repository profile by going to **Profiles > Repository profiles**, and the repository mirror by going to **Repositories > Mirrors**.
+Additionally, you should see the `Apply repository profiles` activity under the **Activities** tab to apply the mirror to the Landscape Client instances.

 ## Tearing down the workspace